 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

-On March 24, 1942 two groups of A.V.G. pilots, one from the 1st Squadron and another composed of pilots of the 2nd Squadron, took off toward Chiang Mai with a plan for one group to hit the Japanese held Chiang Mai airfield while the other group attacked a smaller field at Lampang.
-Jack Newkirk's group, headed toward the secondary airfield and finding it empty, began hitting nearby targets of opportunity.
-Although there is some dispute as to what actually happened, it is said Newkirk, while coming in low began straffing a column of Japanese armored vehicles was hit by groundfire.
+On March 24, 1942 two groups of A.V.G. pilots, one from the 1st Squadron and another composed of pilots of the 2nd Squadron, took off toward Chiang Mai with a plan for one group to hit the Japanese held Chiang Mai airfield while the other group was to attack a smaller field at Lampang.
+Jack Newkirk's group flew south looking for Japanese aircraft at Lampang and finding it empty began hitting nearby targets of opportunity.
+Although there is some dispute as to what actually happened, it is said Newkirk, while coming in low began strafing a column of Japanese armored vehicles and was hit by groundfire.
 His P-40, in a possible attempt at a hard landing hit the ground at a high rate of speed, ripping off a wing.
 All reports indicate he was killed instantly.
+The town of Lamphun where Newkirk crashed is located south of Chiang Mai on the way to Lampang.

 The dispute surrounding Newkirk's attack and eventual death circulates around the possibility that he was straffing a basically non-military target composed of nothing more that ox carts carrying rice.
 However, pilots on the scene state he was shooting at armored vehicles that in turn fired on him: